Gene Michael: Post-playing career

-In 1990, the Yankees hired Michael was hired for his second term as general manager.
+In 1990, the Yankees hired Michael for his second term as general manager.
 With Steinbrenner suspended from baseball operations by commissioner Fay Vincent, Michael took advantage of his managerial flexibility by rebuilding the Yankees' farm system, developing young talent rather than trading it away as the team had done in the 1980s with little success.
 During Michael's tenure as general manager, the Yankees signed notable players such as Mariano Rivera, Andy Pettitte, Derek Jeter and Jorge Posada (collectively known as the Core Four) and traded for Paul O'Neill.
 Michael also demonstrated patience with Bernie Williams, whom Steinbrenner had wanted to trade when Williams struggled early in his career.

 This foundation fueled Yankees championships in 1996 and from 1998–2000.
-However, Michael was fired in 1995 before the Yankees dynasty began to win World Series as a result of fallouts from the 1994 strike, which had ended the Yankees' chance to complete the season with the best record in the American League.
+However, Michael was fired in 1995 before the Yankees dynasty began to win World Series as a result of fallout from the 1994 strike, which had ended the Yankees' chance to complete the season with the best record in the American League.
 It was the second time that the Yankees had fired Michael as a result of a strike, as he had been fired after the team slumped following the 1981 strike.

 From 1996 until 2002, Michael served as vice president of major-league scouting for the Yankees.
 In 2002, the Red Sox tried to approach Michael about their general manager position, but the Yankees did not grant permission.
 In 2003, Michael was promoted to vice-president and senior advisor, a position that he held until his death.

 During his time as vice president, Michael was a regular attendee at the annual Old-Timers' Day festivities, serving as the manager for both the Bombers and the Clippers teams in the exhibition game.